Start a 3T MRI Study

 This document is designed to help you start an MRI research study at the Lane Neuroimaging Lab.

-- Complete the Acquisition Strategy Request Form and submit it to Kristina Bolduc, MRI lab manager.
+- Complete the Acquisition Strategy Request Form and submit it to Ginny Hayes, MRI lab manager.
 This information will help our trained staff here at the lab to assist you with the design of your experiment.
 The research question and experimental design are important aspects to obtaining useful data.

 - Human Subjects Committee approval is necessary before you can receive approval for use of the MRI at the Lane Neuroimaging Lab and any subjects can be scanned.
 All investigators must complete the online human subjects training.
 HSC/IRB approval can be a lengthy process; you should submit your protocol as soon as possible.
 You will also want to make sure your consent form includes all physiological measures you wish to collect, the ability to run 2-3 single session pilots to test both your paradigm and equipment, and that it includes the information about “possible abnormal findings”.

-- Once you have received approval from the IRB for your protocol complete the MRI Research Application and submit it along with your approved protocol to Kristina Bolduc, MRI lab manager.
+- Once you have received approval from the IRB for your protocol complete the MRI Research Application and submit it along with your approved protocol to Ginny Hayes, MRI lab manager.
 She will organize a MRI Users Committee meeting and notify you by letter of approval for MRI use.
 No scans or testing will be allowed without the Users Committee approval.

 - MRI safety is a serious matter.
 All persons involved in your research group who will be present during your scans must watch the MRI safety video and be safety screened by the Lane Neuroimaging Lab technician prior to any scans being preformed.